umarhassan-mitodl/21l.705-fall-2003/content/pages/syllabus.md

 Uses of Multimedia
 ------------------

-This course has been planned in conjunction with the [MetaMedia Project at MIT](http://www.rrtn.org/adias2/platform/mit-metamedia) to develop uses of electronic media in the humanities.
+This course has been planned in conjunction with the {{% resource_link "31aaa21d-3176-4777-8ac2-296c5e3cc741" "MetaMedia Project at MIT" %}} to develop uses of electronic media in the humanities.
 We will be exploring online texts, visual arts, film, and music in relation to the texts studied in class and will work with a database of materials that will support research, writing, and in-class presentations.
 No technical experience is necessary.

 Required Texts
 --------------